FREQUENTLY ASKED QUESTIONS

 How do the Freeaim VR Shoes work?

-Each VR Shoe communicates using Bluetooth network and uses OpenVR to integrate with a VR game or experience.
+Each VR Shoe communicates using a Bluetooth network and uses OpenVR to integrate with a VR game or experience.
 This makes it compatible with many existing PC VR games and simulations without any extra work involved from the developers.

 These look like roller skates, do they feel slippery?